jamesrutter/fablabOS/api/README.md

 # Schedulr
 A resource management and booking utility.

-# TO DOs
-- Input sanitization and/or serialization
-- Add logging
-- API documentation

-# Additional Features

 ## Advanced Booking Rules:
 Implement more complex booking rules, such as limiting the number of reservations a user can have at a time restricting booking duration, or setting up recurring reservations.